 For me I stay in my lane.
 When others told me I should apply for jobs in IT, or I got offered sales positions I turned them down.
 I know I’m not as competent in those areas, and so my lack of confidence in myself is going to show in the interview.

-Your best bet for improving your confidence before an interview is to apply for jobs that you are certainty of your competence, knowledge and experience in.
+Your best bet for improving your confidence before an interview is to apply for jobs that you are certain of your competence, knowledge and experience in.

-If you’re lack the experience, then take 6-12 months to develop your competence in the field you want to be in, while working another job.
+If you’re lacking the experience, then take 6-12 months to develop your competence in the field you want to be in, while working another job to pay the bills.

 4. Over-prepare and Go Above and Beyond

 This is another one that has worked well for me.

 There was one company in particular I applied for that I went all in with my preparation for.
 I read everything about the company, what they had done and was up to.

 I even went as far as to put together several ideas that they could implement to help them achieve their business goals in a very creatively designed portfolio, based on what their current company focus was.